rebordao/kdd98cup/report.md

 - All the methods don’t perform significantly well.
 - The best one is Logistic Regression.
+- It would had been nice to display for each method its lift, AUC and ROC curves.
 - With better Feature and Model Selection the results can be improved.

+##### Task 2

+- Uses Pearson’s correlation to evaluate tje performance of my solution.
+- The correlation varies between 0.4 and 0.73 because I am evaluating it in a reduced set and didn’t compute a statistical mean of it.
+- I think the results can by improved by reevaluating my implementation and the feature selection.

 ## References

 The article [Learning and Making Decisions When Costs and Probabilities are Both Unknown](http://cseweb.ucsd.edu/~elkan/kddbianca.pdf) (2001) by
 B. Zadrozny and C. Elkan is an interesting reading that provides good insight into task 2, i.e. maximising the profit of the campaign.
+However I didn’t have time to replicate their approach.

 ## Author